9 Things To Do On a Rainy Day in Ambleside

 While we all hope for sunshine in the Lake District, the reality is that sometimes, it rains.
 Fortunately, the lakes is stunning no matter the weather (without the rain, we wouldn’t have the abundance of beautiful Lakes we do!) – and there is still plenty to do in Ambleside even when the heavens open.
 Here are ten of our favourite wet weather activities in the area.

 Founded in the early 1900s by Mary Louisa Armitt, the Armitt Museum & Library is a brilliant place to learn about the area’s artistic and cultural heritage.
-Permanent exhibitions focus on local artists and writers such as John Ruskin, Beatrix Potter and Kurt Schwitters – a German artist who settled in Ambleside after being forced from Germany during the Nazi regime.
-There are also a number of temporary exhibitions as well as a small library, making this a great place to visit on both rainy and dry days!
+Exhibitions focus on the stories brought out through the varied and quirky collections.
+Beatrix Potter features strongly with her stunning botanical watercolours on display, and the museum holds objects representing Ambleside, such as archaeology from the Roman Fort, and artworks by Kurt Schwitters – a German artist who settled in Ambleside after being forced from Germany during the Nazi regime.
+This is a great place to visit on both rainy and dry days!

 2. Relax in Cosy Cafes and Country Pubs

 When the rain begins to pour, there’s nothing better than hiding away in a cosy cafe with a cup of coffee and slice of cake.
 Fortunately, there are plenty to choose from in Ambleside – all of which make for the perfect escape when the heavens open!
-The Apple Pie Cafe, The Copper Pot, Kysty and The Rattle Ghyll Cafe are just a few favourites when it comes to daytime eateries; in the evening, head to one of Ambleside’s local pubs and warm up with a hearty meal while the rain falls outside.
+The Apple Pie Cafe, Mr H’s, Freshers Cafe and The Rattle Ghyll Cafe are just a few favourites when it comes to daytime eateries; in the evening, head to one of Ambleside’s local pubs and warm up with a hearty meal while the rain falls outside.

 The World of Beatrix Potter in Bowness is a family friendly attraction which brings to life the tales told by Beatrix Potter in her classic collection of little books.
 A self guided tour offers a truly immersive experience, as visitors learn about Beatrix Potter and her works.
 The experience kicks off with a short film, before moving through various stunning exhibits which bring you into the world of Potter’s famous characters – such as Jemima Puddleduck’s Woodland Glade and Mrs Tiggywinkle’s kitchen.
 Events are held throughout the year, including the popular musical adventure ‘Where is Peter Rabbit’; and there’s a shop and cafe to enjoy at the end of the tour.